wimaha/TeslaBleHttpProxy/README.md

 **Caching:** VehicleData responses are cached in memory for faster subsequent requests.
 Each endpoint (e.g., `charge_state`, `climate_state`) is cached separately per VIN.
 The cache time can be configured via the `vehicleDataCacheTime` environment variable (default: 30 seconds).
 If all requested endpoints are cached and valid, the response is returned immediately without establishing a BLE connection.

 **Wake Up Behavior:** By default, the car is **not** automatically woken up before fetching vehicle data.
+This allows for efficient data retrieval when the vehicle is already awake.
 If your vehicle is asleep and you need to wake it up first, you can use the `wakeup=true` parameter.
+The proxy uses intelligent caching to minimize unnecessary wakeup calls - if the vehicle was confirmed awake within the last 9 minutes, the sleep status check is skipped.

 #### Example Request